 Job interview follow-up emails should be both professional and human in tone.
 You’re trying to establish or refresh your human connection with the hiring manager, but you should also be mindful not to become too casual once the interview is over.

-The best thank you emails after an interview are a perfect blend of friendliness and professional etiquette.
+The perfect thank you email after an interview is a blend of friendliness and professional etiquette.
 Your subject line is the very first place to showcase this.
 Of course, the attention to tone should be present in the entire follow up email.

 Greeting of the thank you email after an interview

 “Dear Mr./Ms. [Last name here]” would be the most formal approach to the greeting in your email.
 If you sense that the potential employer stands on tradition and formality, this is the safest way to go.

 This is especially true if the person who interviewed you holds a very senior position in the company and/or is quite a bit older than you.
 If your interview was with 70-year-old company CEO Thomas H. Higginbotham in his walnut-paneled office, he might not appreciate a greeting that says “Yo Tommy!”